bergesinstitute/grafmethodenglish/book-5-unit-2.md

 ## What it is (qué es)

-The third conditional is used to talk about imaginary situations in the past - things that didn't happen, and their imaginary consequences.
+The third conditional is used to talk about imaginary situations in the past.
+Things that didn't happen, and their imaginary consequences.
 It is built with *if* + past perfect, followed by *would have* + past participle.

-🔹 El tercer condicional se usa para hablar de situaciones imaginarias en el pasado - cosas que no ocurrieron, y sus consecuencias imaginarias.
+🔹 El tercer condicional se usa para hablar de situaciones imaginarias en el pasado.
+Cosas que no ocurrieron, y sus consecuencias imaginarias.
 Se forma con *if* + *past perfect*, seguido de *would have* + participio pasado.

     If I had studied harder, I would have passed the exam.